calrissian-cwl/calrissian-cwl.github.io/docs/background.md

 * Active Development: As of now, Calrissian continues to be actively developed and maintained.
 It is widely used in the scientific community, particularly for workflows that require cloud-native execution.
 * Growing Ecosystem: The ecosystem around CWL, including Calrissian, continues to grow, with more tools and integrations being developed to make workflow execution more seamless and efficient.

-## Conclusion
+## Calrissian role

 Calrissian CWL runner is a key tool for running CWL workflows in containerized environments like Kubernetes.
 Its development was driven by the need for a scalable, cloud-native solution for CWL workflows, and it has since become an essential tool in the CWL ecosystem.

 The ongoing contributions from the open-source community ensure that Calrissian remains a cutting-edge solution for managing CWL workflows in modern computational environments.